 Two chorizo tacos with melted queso para asar (grilling cheese), potatoes, and onions, and a plate of the fun stuff.
 Naturally, by the time I was finished chowing everything down, I had two more plates of salsa, and three more tacos.

-Nami, ola in Spanish, means wave.
-It’s also the name of the first brand of sake produced on Mexican soil, in the city of Culiacán, Sinaloa.
+Nami, or ola in Spanish, means wave.
+It’s also the name of the first brand of nihonshu (what we call sake) produced on Mexican soil, in the city of Culiacán, Sinaloa.
 Although the brewery, called Sakecul, produces three types of sake – junmai (純米 – pure rice without added alcohol/sugar), junmai ginjou (吟醸 – highly milled rice), and junmai daiginjou (大吟醸 – very highly milled rice, usually considered the top-tier of sake) – they also produce a beer called Haiku.
 Nami was founded in September 2016, and can be found throughout major Mexican cities.

 To top off my first review of Mexico City eats, I bring you la Señora Torres (named after the restaurant owner):

-Basically, I was searching in Spanish for popular restaurants in Mexico City, and came across Mi Compa Chava (My Pal Chava), a relative newcomer in the chic Roma Norte section of town. (link in Spanish) It’s a seafood restaurant focusing on fresh catches from Sinaloa, the same state where the sake originated.
+Basically, I was searching in Spanish for popular restaurants in Mexico City, and came across Mi Compa Chava (My Pal Chava), a popular spot in the foreigner-heavy Roma Norte section of town. (link in Spanish) It’s a seafood restaurant focusing on fresh catches from Sinaloa, the same state where the sake originated.

 It’s also the home of that unbelievable tower (torre coincidentally means “tower” in Spanish) of seafood, as shown above and below…